Nick Price

-Price won his first tournament outside of South Africa at the 1980 Swiss Open.
+Price's first win was at the 1979 Asseng TV Challenge Series on the Southern African Tour.
+He won his first tournament outside of South Africa at the 1980 Swiss Open on the European Tour.
 He was still relatively unknown when he finished tied for second with Peter Oosterhuis one shot behind Tom Watson at the 1982 Open Championship after having a three-shot lead with six holes to go.
+Price also won the Sunshine Tour Order of Merit for the 1982/83 season.

 Price earned PGA Tour membership after finishing 3rd place at 1982 PGA Tour Qualifying School.
 In 1983, Price won his first PGA Tour event with a wire to wire four-shot triumph over Jack Nicklaus at the World Series of Golf.
 After that win, it would be almost another eight years before Price won again on the PGA Tour.
 In the interim, Price shot an Augusta National Golf Club course record 63 at the 1986 Masters Tournament and finished second at the 1988 Open Championship to Seve Ballesteros.

-Career peak

 By the mid-1990s, Price was regarded as the best player in the world, and in 1994 he won two majors back-to-back, The Open and the PGA Championship, adding to his first major, the 1992 PGA Championship.
 He topped the PGA Tour money list in 1993 and 1994, setting a new earnings record each time, and spent 43 weeks at number one in the Official World Golf Rankings.

-Price won the Sunshine Tour Order of Merit for the 1982/83 season and would have won again in 1996/97 if he had met the minimum number of tournaments.
-In 1993 and 1997, Price was awarded the Vardon Trophy; which is given annually by the PGA of America to the player with the lowest adjusted scoring average with a minimum of 60 rounds.
+Price would have won the Southern African Tour's Order of Merit in 1996/97 if he had met the minimum number of tournaments.
+In 1993 and 1997, Price was awarded the Vardon Trophy; it is given annually by the PGA of America to the player with the lowest adjusted scoring average with a minimum of 60 rounds.

-In 2003, Price was inducted into the World Golf Hall of Fame.
-In 2005, he was voted the Bob Jones Award, the highest honour given by the USGA in recognition of distinguished sportsmanship in golf.
-Price received the 2011 Old Tom Morris Award, the highest honour given by the GCSAA to an individual who "through a continuing lifetime commitment to the game of golf has helped to mold the welfare of the game in a manner and style exemplified by Old Tom Morris."